What Is a Home Renovation Loan?

 - Applying for a home equity line of credit (HELOC) – A HELOC for home improvement generally has minimal closing costs, but monthly payments are not fixed, so they could be subject to fluctuation over time.

 Embark on a long-awaited kitchen remodeling adventure, freshen up the landscaping, or turn your basement into a functional space you’d actually like spending time in.
-Whatever your project goals are, EasyKnock can provide you with a solution to help you set the ball in motion.
+Whatever your project goals are, a sale-leaseback program can provide you with a solution to help you set the ball in motion.

-Instead of taking on debt by applying for a home renovation loan, convert your home equity into cash with EasyKnock.
-We make the process easy, fast, and flexible by taking a holistic approach that doesn’t just rely on credit score and income type.
+Instead of taking on debt by applying for a home renovation loan, convert your home equity into cash with a sale-leaseback solution.
+The process is easy, fast, and flexible by taking a holistic approach that doesn’t just rely on credit score and income type.

 If you’re hoping to finance some future home improvements or a big remodel, there are home renovation loans you can use to achieve your goals.
 However, be sure to do your research and talk to a financial advisor beforehand so you can be aware of how the process works and any alternative solutions that may work better for you.